FAQ: Flu

 What kind of vaccine is offered?

-The 2024–25 flu vaccine offered at MIT is trivalent, protecting against two strains of influenza A (H1N1 and H3N2) and one strain of influenza B. The vaccines used at the MIT Health flu clinic do not contain thimerosal or any preservatives.
+The 2025–26 flu vaccine offered at MIT is trivalent, protecting against two strains of influenza A (H1N1 and H3N2) and one strain of influenza B. The vaccines used at the MIT Health flu clinic do not contain thimerosal or any preservatives.
+High-dose vaccines are available for individuals aged 65 and older.